lepe/aka.oo.js/README.md

             template : "time",
             request  : "currtime", //If omitted, it will use template name as request parameter: ?req=time render   : function(data, calblack) {
                 //This callback uses "transparency.js".
-To understand it, please check transparency.js documentation. callback({
+More details at the transparency.js documentation. callback({
                     models: data, //Object used as data provider
                     directives: {
-                        mytime : { //Can be a class or id text : function () { return this.d; } //this.d is: model.d (data.d comes from the server response)
+                        mytime : { //Can be a class name (css) or id text : function () { return this.d; } //this.d is: model.d (data.d comes from the server response)
                         }
                     }